abdelaziz-mahdy/media_editor/README.md

 ## Credits
 The image editing UI and basic logic is derived from the package `extended_image` and its examples, which can be found at [extended_image package on pub.dev](https://pub.dev/packages/extended_image).

-The video editing UI and basic logic is derived from the package `video_editor` and its examples, which can be found at [video_editor package on pub.dev](https://pub.dev/packages/video_editor).
+The video editing UI and basic logic is derived from the package `video_editor` and its examples, which can be found at [video_editor package on pub.dev](https://pub.dev/packages/video_editor). note: video_editor_2 is used for web support.

 ## Features